 - TED Talks - TED’s videos are all Creative Commons licensed, unless otherwise indicated.

-- Vimeo and YouTube – Videos with a CC license can be found through Advanced Search options on both of these platforms
+- YouTube – Videos with a CC license can be found through Advanced Search options on both of these platforms

 Free Music Archive

 An interactive library of high-quality, legal audio downloads where creators have used Creative Commons licenses.